return to Home page

 BLENDED WINDOWS

-Anshe Chesed Fairmount Temple and The Temple - Tifereth Israel, Cleveland's oldest Reform congregations, united on July 1, 2024 to form Congregation Mishkan Or.
-Fairmount Temple moved out of its beautiful home of more than 60 years on Fairmount Boulevard into the splendid and newer Tifereth Israel (now Mishkan Or) building at 26000 Shaker Boulevard in Beachwood, Ohio.
+On July 1, 2024 Anshe Chesed Fairmount Temple and The Temple - Tifereth Israel, Cleveland's oldest Reform congregations, united as Congregation Mishkan Or.
+Fairmount Temple left its beautiful home of more than 60 years at 23737 Fairmount Boulevard in Beachwood, Ohio and moved into the splendid and newer Mishkan Or (formerly Tifereth Israel) building at 26000 Shaker Boulevard, also in Beachwood.

 (Photo 2015 by Samuel D Gruber on his synagogue website.)